 To get there, take the BTS Skytrain to Ari and take exit number 1.
 The shop is at the end of the soi directly next to Piyavan Tower.
-It’s full of food stalls so you can’t really miss it.
+It’s full of food stalls so you can’t miss it.

 I almost stopped there for fear of another trip out of the way to get another substandard khao soi; boy am I glad I didn’t!

 I’d heard about a place in Bangkok’s Dusit area, not too far from the Dusit Zoo that apparently had great khao soi, and I’m so happy I did.
 The name of the restaurant is Daradalay @BKK.
-The reason for the at Bangkok in the name is that Daradalay is also the name an organic farm stay in Chiang Mai from the same family!
+The reason for the @ Bangkok in the title is that Daradalay is also the name an organic farm stay in Chiang Mai from the same family!

-The whole setup at Daradalay is great.
-It’s set just off the main street on Pichai Road, in a lovely square that it shares with a really cool coffee shop called Sit Down Please (which is the only way to find Daradalay on Google maps), and a really cool pub next door called The Box.
+The whole setup at Daradalay is excellent.
+It’s set just off the main street on Pichai Road, in a lovely square that it shares with a lovely coffee shop called Sit Down Please (which is the only way to find Daradalay on Google maps), and a cool pub next door called The Box.
 This little complex wouldn’t look out of place in the hipster area of Thonglor, though you might pay five times the price for your food and drinks!

 Now on to the khao soi!
 I had my first mouthful, and I thought it the broth was a little sweet, my heart sank.
 I seasoned it with lime juice (fresh this time!), the excellent homemade chilli oil, the homemade organic pickled cabbage from the farm, and had another go.

-The thing I was most impressed about was the garnish on the side.
+One thing I was impressed with was the garnish on the side.
 All from the organic patch!
-The pickled cabbage was some of the best I’ve had and the chilli oil was amazingly smokey and had absolutely no sweetness to it.
+The pickled cabbage was some of the best I’ve eaten, and the chilli oil was amazingly smokey.